Erdiko/core/README.md

 *Erdiko micro MVC framework - core components*

-Erdiko is a lightweight but powerful micro MVC framework.
-Get work done without the bloat!
+Erdiko is a micro MVC framework, or better yet, a lean framework for APIs, web apps and websites.
+Erdiko is start up friendly.

 This is the engine that runs erdiko, for the full micro framework visit [https://github.com/ArroyoLabs/erdiko](https://github.com/ArroyoLabs/erdiko) or [erdiko.org](http://www.erdiko.org/)